sededu/sededu/docs/contributing_module.md

 1. create a new branch from development: `git checkout -b module_<module-name> develop` where `<module-name>` is a short name of your module.
 1. Visit the webpage of your repository and click on the green "Clone or download" button and copy the link to your clipboard.
 1. add your new `git submodule` with: `git submodule add -b <branch-name> <the-https-link-to-github-repository-you-just-copied> sededu/modules/<category>/<module-name>` where `<the-https-link-to-github-repository-you-just-copied>` is the link you copied to your module's GitHub repository, `<category>` is the category you think your module best fits in, `<branch-name>` is the name of your __stable__ branch (see below), and `<module-name>` is some unique short name for your module.
 See the example below!
-1. add yourself to the author list on `README.md` (see [Authorship](https://github.com/amoodie/sededu/blob/release/CONTRIBUTING.md#authorship))
+1. add yourself to the author list on `README.md` (see [Authorship](https://github.com/sededu/sededu/blob/release/CONTRIBUTING.md#authorship))
-1. increment the minor version number in SedEdu `README.md` and `setup.py`
+1. increment the minor version number in SedEdu, which is located at `sededu/_version.py`.
 1. add the new module and text changes to your commit: `git add .` and `git commit -m "added new submodule <name-of-your-module> in <category>"`
 1. push your changes to a branch on your GitHub SedEdu fork: `git push origin module_<module-name>`
-1. ensure you have done everything on the [Pull Request Checklist](https://github.com/amoodie/sededu/blob/release/docs/pull_request_checklist.md) and open a pull request to have your module addition reviewed and incorporated into SedEdu!
+1. ensure you have done everything on the [Pull Request Checklist](https://github.com/sededu/sededu/blob/release/docs/pull_request_checklist.md) and open a pull request to have your module addition reviewed and incorporated into SedEdu!

 For an example of adding a submodule command, the "Rivers to Stratigraphy" module was added to SedEdu by issuing the command:
 ```